You’ll Know Exactly Where to Sell by the End of This

 eBay: The OG Marketplace (for Better or Worse)

-What it actually is: The internet’s original garage sale, now with 132-159 million buyers worldwide.
+What it actually is: The internet’s original garage sale, now with approximately 134 million active buyers worldwide.
 Been around since 1995.
 Still good for certain things, not so much for others.

 Who it’s really for: People with random stuff to sell, collectibles enthusiasts, anyone comfortable with auctions and competitive pricing.